fscarborough/mvcforummysql/readme.md

 MVCForum is a fully featured and themeable enterprise level ASP.NET MVC 5 discussion board/forum.
 The software has features similar to that seen on StackOverFlow plus LOTS more (See list below).
 Along with MVC it’s built using Unity & Entity Framework 6 code first and is super easy to extend and add your own features.

+This Fork contains changes for the forum to use a MySQL Database.
+Using Connector/Net 6.9.8

 Current Features Include

 - Multi-Lingual / Localisation